A plastic shaft within the scroller knob unit snaps causing the scroll function to no longer work on the screen.

 Using a T10 Torx screwdriver loosen the screw and lift off the dial.

 Step 5: Remove Screws

-Using the T10 screwdriver remove the 4 screws as shown.
+Using the T10 screwdriver remove the 8 screws from base of unit.

 Step 6: Seperate the Two Sections of the Unit

 Using plastic pry tools separate the two halves of the unit.

 Around the center of the unit you will be able to see the joint of the two halves of the unit.
 Again gently and in increments level the two halves apart.